 Professor David Vincent

 David Vincent’s research interests cover working-class autobiography, British and European Literacy, and the cultural and political histories of secrecy and privacy.
-He is the author or editor of fifteen books including, Bread Knowledge and Freedom.
+He is the author or editor of sixteen books including, Bread Knowledge and Freedom.
 A Study of Nineteenth Century Working Class Autobiography (Europa 1979, Methuen 1982);The Autobiography of the Working Class [with John Burnet and David Mayall], 3 vols (Harvester 1984, 1987, 1989); Literacy and Popular Culture.
 England 1750-1914 (Cambridge University Press 1989, 1993); The Culture of Secrecy: Britain 1832-1998 (Oxford University Press 1998); The Rise of Mass Literacy.
 Reading and Writing in Modern Europe (Polity Press, 2000).
 His most recent publications are: Japanese Translation of The Rise of Mass Literacy (Shinyosha, Tokyo, 2011); ‘The end of literacy: the growth and measurement of British public education since the early nineteenth century’, in C.A, Bayly, Michael Woolcock, Simon Szretzer, Vijayendra Rao (eds.), History and development policy (Manchester, Manchester University Press, 2011); ‘Government and the Management of Information 1844-2009’, in Gunn, Simon and Vernon, James (eds.), The Peculiarities of Liberal Modernity in Imperial Britain (Berkeley, University of California Press, 2011).

 David Vincent is a member of the British and Irish History Research Group and the Localising Emotions Research Group.